tkoppop/tkoppop/README.md

   My name is Lucas Wung and I am currently working as an IT Technician @GlotmanSimpsonConsultingEngineers.
 I'm usually pretty busy but I always have time for some projects :D

 💼 What I'm up to.
-    - As of May, 2021 i'm working @GlotmanSimpsonConsultingEngineers as an IT Technician helping engineers and architects reach their goals
+    - As of May, 2021 i'm working @GlotmanSimpsonConsultingEngineers as an IT Technician helping engineers and architects on their new Oakridge Project

 🔭 I’m currently working on a Chatbot that learns the more its interacted with.
 Writted in Java.